mila-iqia/training/README.md

 # FAQ

+* When running using the AMD stack the initial compilation of each models can take a significant amount of time.
+You can remove the compilation step by using Mila's miopen compilation cache.
+To use it you can simply execute `copy_rocm_cache.sh`.

 * Do all these benchmarks run/use GPUs or are some of them solely CPU-centric?
     * 2 benchmarks do not use GPUs
         * image_loader: which only measures IO speed when loading JPEG Images